-SSRIs, a popular antidepressant type, can help you overcome depression.
-Discover how SSRIs boost mood and what side effects they may cause.
+SSRIs, a commonly prescribed type of antidepressant, can help you overcome depression.
+Discover how SSRIs improve mood and what side effects they may cause.

 By Mayo Clinic Staff